eantoranz/difflame/README.txt

 information about the revision itself without having to resort to an additional call to git show.

-You can provide one or two treeishs.
-If you provide only one, HEAD will be assumed to be the second treeish.
+You can provide one or two committishes.
+If you provide only one, HEAD will be assumed to be the second committish.

 You can also provide paths (which will be proxied into git diff) after --.